polygon-io/pg_catalog/agents-dev/intellij-compat-tasks.md

 Add unit tests on rust side

 If you can find the issue include this exact query in python functional tests.

+### Done

+The scalar to CTE rewriter stopped when it found the first outer table alias.
+As a result only one correlated predicate was lifted and the remaining one stayed inside the subquery.
+The analysis step now collects predicates for all outer aliases and passes them to the join builder so every correlation is exposed.
+A new Rust unit test covers the rewrite and a functional Python test executes the failing query to ensure it succeeds.